 Working out what benefits you can claim while self-employed can be confusing.
 It's sometimes hard to tell what you’re entitled to, and how much you’ll get, especially as self-employed people’s earnings tend to fluctuate.

-Universal Credit is a payment made monthly (or twice a month for some people in Scotland) that is intended to help with living costs for people on low incomes and those who are out of work.
-It will replace six existing benefits, and is gradually being rolled out across the UK.
+Universal Credit is a payment made monthly (or twice a month for some people in Scotland) that's intended to help with living costs for people on low incomes and those who are out of work.

 You may be eligible for Universal Credit if:

 Universal Credit is also available to self-employed people, provided they meet the criteria set out above.
 However, the process for claiming Universal Credit, and the amount you may get, is different.

 It’s important to understand that Universal Credit is only available to those whose self-employment is their main source of income.
 This means that you get regular work from being self-employed and that you expect to make a profit.
 Your work must also be organised, with invoices and receipts to show for it.

 Self-employed people (including company directors, even if they pay themselves through PAYE) must report their earnings at the end of each assessment period, which is normally monthly.
 You also have to report your expenses each period, along with what the money was spent on, plus tax, National Insurance, and pension contributions.